-- EU PPF6 Project Unit: Seven projects with a total investment value of around EUR 100 million, in the energy and environmental sectors
+- EU PPF6 Project Unit: Seven projects in the energy and environmental sectors

-- EU PPF7 Project Unit: Two projects with a total investment value of around EUR 50.1 million, in the environmental sector
+- EU PPF7 Project Unit: Two projects in the environmental sector

-- EU PPF8 Project Unit: Six projects with a total investment value of around EUR 700 million, in transport and environmental sectors.
+- EU PPF8 Project Unit: Six projects in transport and environmental sectors.

 The cities and municipalities included in the EU PPF infrastructure projects are: Loznica, Pančevo, Kraljevo, Brus, Blace, Sokobanja, Kragujevac, Užice, Arilje, Požega, Kosjerić, Ivanjica, Aranđelovac, Knić, Rekovac, Belgrade, Kladovo, Velika Plana, Paraćin, Stalać, Đunis, Niš, and Brestovac.